 Copper Valley Telecom is a member-owned telecommunications cooperative, and as such, provides an annual allocation of earnings to its members.
 While wireless, internet, and landline services all accrue capital credits, customers must have landline service with CVT to become members and be eligible to receive allotments.

 Every year, we allocate a portion of that margin to each member’s account, based upon their use of services.
 CVT uses funds not paid directly back to members to build facilities, repair the network, and make project improvements.

 CVT measures each member’s capital credits by subtracting expenses from revenue totals to determine the margin.
 When the co-op’s finances permit, the Board of Directors may vote to refund or retire capital credits.
-This year, Copper Valley Telecom is excited to announce that CVTC will be paying out a total of $950,000 to its members!
+In 2021, Copper Valley Telecom payed out a total of $950,000 to its members!
 These funds result from retiring the remaining part of allocations from 2002, 16% of retired allocations from 2003, and 5% from 2020.

 If you have any questions regarding your capital credit check or need to make changes to your mailing address, please email us at email@example.com.

 As opposed to a typical corporation that is owned by shareholders and exists to generate profits for them, a cooperative is an organization established to provide certain goods or services to its members.
 Shareholders exercise control over the corporation based on the number of shares they own.
 Unlike a corporation, a cooperative is owned by those it provides service to, the members, and operates at cost.
 A cooperative principle is that each cooperative member’s vote is of equal value regardless of how long the member has been a member, or how much business they do with the cooperative.